 Notun Gurer Payesh is a beloved Bengali dessert that holds a special place in the hearts of food enthusiasts.
 This creamy rice pudding, infused with the rich flavors of date palm jaggery, is a staple during festive occasions and celebrations in Bengal.
 The term “notun gur” refers to the fresh jaggery made from date palm sap, which gives this dessert its unique taste and aroma.

+This Bengali dessert is a traditional Bengali rice pudding flavoured with date palm jaggery.
 In this traditional payesh recipe, Notun/Nolen/Kejur Gur is used as the sweetener.
 Since this date palm jaggery is usually available in wintertime, it is called as Notun (New) Gur (Jaggery).

 Kheer or Payesh is a rice pudding prepared with milk, rice/vermicelli/broken wheat and sugar/jaggery and flavoured with cardamom, cashew nuts, raisins, pistachios, almonds or saffron.
 It is an indispensable dish in most Hindu feasts/festivals and celebrations.